nih-tech/bpd_site/_products/viral.md

 weight: 2
 ---

-Financial accounting (or financial accountancy) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+Viral vaccines containing infectious agents can be developed by classical techniques.
+Viral vaccines prevent or modify the severity of illness in the individual and interrupt or reduce the transmission of the pathogens to other susceptible people.

 ### Cell Culture Rabies Vaccine (CCRV)